BellaMrx/JavaScript_Introduction_to_Ajax_and_jQuery/README.md

     - 1.5.
 Get the status of the `XMLHttpRequest` object
     - 1.6.
 Forward the response from the server
     - 1.7.
 A more complex Ajax example with XML and DOM
+    - 1.8.
+The JSON data format with Ajax